zarqman/fluent-plugin-syslog-tls/docs/configuration.md

   msgid_key ...

   # Fluent's standard formatting options are supported.
 Default is 'json'.
-  # Example: For Docker logs sent to Papertrail, sending only the log text:
+  # Example: For Docker logs sent to Papertrail, send only the log text:
   format single_value
   message_key log
 </match>